The End of Pipeline Sprawl: How Centralized Testing Unlocks True Continuous Feedback

 What this looks like in practice:

-• Enforce quality gates organization-wide: "No deployment without 80% test coverage" - applied automatically everywhere
+Enforce gates "No deployment without 80% test coverage" — applied automatically everywhere

-• Make strategic decisions based on real data, not team surveys
+Decide by data Strategic decisions based on real data — not team surveys

 This was a glimpse of continuous feedback in action when architecture supports it.
 Let’s now understand why pipeline sprawl makes it impossible for most organizations.